 Members of the U.S. Armed Forces and merchant marines, their dependents and U.S. Citizens abroad are eligible to vote early by mail once the Federal Post Card Application (FPCA) is completed and received by the Early Voting Clerk’s office.
 Military and overseas voters are welcome to use the regular registration and Early Voting by mail process available to all voters away from their home county on Election Day.
 However, there are also special provisions for you.

 Who can use the FPCA?

-Active duty, military, spouses, and dependents (voting from outside the home Texas county)
+Active duty, military, spouses, and dependents

-U.S. Citizens (nonmilitary) temporarily overseas* away from the home Texas county
+U.S. Citizens (nonmilitary) temporarily or permanently overseas

 Where can I get an automated FPCA?

 Here are two resources for obtaining an automated FPCA:

 By when must the Early Voting Clerk receive my FPCA?